Saturday, September 29, 2007

 Today I discovered that the photographer diver paraglider can write about Things That Grow.
 And about things that grow in places I've only been in books.
 I hope this becomes a book...
 I've lifted it (yes, with reluctant permission) from his email to me...The context is a conversation started about Antibes, where Vince grew up, and about the wisteria that grew there - and me sending him a paragraph from the manuscript I finished early this year, about the gardens (and wisteria) I grew up in, and with.

-"Antibes used to called "La ville des fleurs".
-La Cote d'Azur has a climate that is even better for flowers than Provence has.
-Nice (Cannes is on one side of Antibes, and Nice is on the other) used to have "La fete des fleurs", a carnival-like festival, with a procession of huge floats entirely covered in flowers forming designs and patterns...
+"Antibes used to called "La ville des fleurs."
+La Cote d'Azur has a climate that is even better for flowers than Provence.
+Nice (Cannes is on one side of Antibes, and Nice is on the other) used to have "La fete des fleurs," a carnival-like festival, with a procession of huge floats entirely covered in flowers forming designs and patterns...

 And indeed, Grasse still is one of the European capitals of perfume.
 The problem there is that the smell is so strong that it becomes overwhelming from kilometers around, or more when the mistral is blowing (a cold wind that brings exceptionally clear days).
 At that range, walking in the city, the fragrance isn't as delicate as a perfume lightly sprayed on your neck or wrist...It's strong, catches you by surprise and is way too powerful to be really appreciated.
 I guess the smell comes from very concentrated essences, perfume syrup so to speak...
 But it's quite an experience.